UBC-MDS/strapR/README.md

 ## Installation

-You can install the released version of `strapvizr` from GitHub
+You can install the latest version of `strapvizr` from GitHub

 ``` r
 # install.packages("devtools")